stibbons1990/hex/docs/blog/posts/2025-03-23-remote-access-options-for-self-hosted-services.md

 DNS records are setup to point the various `<service>.<node>.uu.am` to the external IP address of the router, with port 80 redirected to **one** node's port `32080`, so that HTTPS certificates can be renewed automatically, and port 443 pointing to Nginx on **one** node.
-It is possibly to access Nginx on additional nodes by forwarding a different port, but the automated renewals of HTTPS certificates is only possibly over port 80.
+While it is possible to access Nginx on additional nodes by forwarding a different port, the automated renewals of HTTPS certificates is only possible over port 80.

 This limitation may mean the node that is rechable through the external port 80 is the only one that can serve high-bandwidth content directly via port forwarding.
 All other